nnjankzdev/nnjankzdev/README.md

 - Hi, I’m @nnjankzdev
 -im a modder and im 13 (stay away EDP445)
-- artist/dev for BHJ and TS (fnf mods coming soon)
+- artist/dev for BHJ and a bunch of upcoming mods
 -if u want more info or want to be a beta tester of these mods hit me up on twitter (if ur a streamer just lemme know ill send i streamer build or some shit idk)
 - 📫 How to reach me